al-anatrini/al-anatrini.github.io/_projects/2022-03-23-openfields.md

 ## Recording

 Recording of one of the live performances.
-The piece was recorded from four microphones arranged along the tunnels during the ceremony, therefore is unfortunately quite noisy.
+The piece was recorded from four microphones arranged along the tunnels during the opening ceremony.

 <iframe src="https://player.vimeo.com/video/690681774" width="640" height="360" frameborder="0" allowfullscreen></iframe>